couchbase/n1k1/README.md

 ------------------------------------------
 TODO...

+- expr support
+  - easy: convert Val to query/value.Value and run the existing query/expression.
+  - hard: compiled expr's

 - how to handle when fields aren't known?
   - such as immediate output of a scan?
-  - use "" for field name and fieldPath of [""] to hold the entire document?
+  - use "." for field name and fieldPath of ["."] to hold the entire document?
-  - 'real' fields need a field name prefix, like "."?
+  - 'real' fields need a field name prefix char, like '.'?
-    - example: if fieldPath ["", "city"] is projected into field ".city", then it can be referred to efficiently as fieldPath [".city"] from then on directly from the Vals slice?
+    - example: if fieldPath [".", "city"] is projected into field ".city", then it can be referred to efficiently later as fieldPath [".city"] from then on directly from the Vals slice?

+- attachments
   - some encodings of field name can mean hidden "attachment"?
+    - with the '^' prefix char?
     - example: "^meta", "^smeta"?
     - these mean these fields are not really in the final output?
-  - functions like META() AS myMeta would project an "^meta" field to a ".myMeta" field that's visible to final output?
+    - functions like 'META() AS myMeta' can project the hidden "^meta" field to a visible ".myMeta" in final output?
       - META().id might be implemented by projecting the fieldPath ["^meta", "id"]?

+- handling of BINARY data type?
+  - use a field name prefix char?
+Perhaps '='?

-- a temporary, but reused (recyclable) raw []bytes as a per-tuple working area might be associated with...
+- temporary, but reused (recyclable) raw []bytes buf as a per-tuple working area might be associated with...
   - the base.Vals as a hidden field "^tmp"?
-    - but, unlike other Val's, it would be mutated!
+    - but, unlike other Val's, it would be mutated! so, this is not highly favored.
-    - and, need to be careful to carry it along during processing.
+    - and, also need to be careful to carrying the ^tmp and propagating it during processing.
-  - or to the base.Vars as another struct property?
+  - better: add another struct property to the base.Vars?
-    - but, multiple parts of the query-plan tree might be concurrently messing around with it, so need to be careful as it's mutable.
+    - it's copied as more base.Vars are chained, so that you don't need to talk the chain to the root every time?
-      - any spawned child thread/goroutine can push another Vars that shadows the ancestor Var chain to handle this.
+    - any spawned child thread/goroutines can push another Vars that shadows the ancestor Var chain to avoid concurrent mutations?

 - scan should take an optional params of pushdown fieldPath's as optimization?
   - so that scan can return a subset of fields available for fast base.Vals access?
-  - or, just use a project operator right after the scan?
+  - alternatively, use a project operator right after the scan?

 - scans with params or pushdown expressions?
   - RangeScanIndex